MHA Lancaster Suicide Prevention Conference

 The day was structured into a welcome and keynote, four sets of breakout sessions, and a final panel.
 The theme of the day was Power of One, but my main takeaway was: plant a seed.

-We began with 64 seconds of silence to honor the 64 lives lost in Lancaster this year before moving into the keynote, the first of two lived-experience sessions I attended.
+We began with 64 seconds of silence to honor the 64 lives lost to suicide in Lancaster this year before moving into the keynote, the first of two lived-experience sessions I attended.

 Lived Experience 1: Jennifer Storm

-The keynote speaker, Jennifer Storm, shared her personal journey through trauma, substance use, sexual violence, and multiple suicide attempts (watch her TEDx talk), all documented in her book Blackout Girl: Tracing My Scars from Addiction and Sexual Assault.
+The keynote speaker, Jennifer Storm, shared her personal journey through sexual violence, substance use, and multiple suicide attempts (watch her TEDx talk), all documented in her book Blackout Girl: Tracing My Scars from Addiction and Sexual Assault.

-She described complex trauma as “too much, too soon, too fast” and highlighted the toll of vicarious trauma, which can deeply impact caregivers, service providers, and even journalists.
+She described trauma as “too much, too soon, too fast” and highlighted the toll of both complex and vicarious trauma.

 Breathwork (diaphragmatic breathing)